GluuFederation/docs/source/index.md

 ## Credential Manager
-User-facing dashboard to enroll and manage two-factor authentication (2FA) credentials in the Gluu Server, including U2F security keys, Super Gluu devices, OTP devices like Google Authenticator, and SMS phone numbers.
+Dashboard for people to enroll and manage their two-factor authentication (2FA) credentials in the Gluu Server, including U2F security keys, Super Gluu devices, OTP devices like Google Authenticator, and SMS phone numbers.

 [[3.1.2](./creds/3.1.2)]